sydneybrokeit/docker-demo/tutorials/05-optimizing-images/README.md

 The real meat of this is the first line, `FROM golang:alpine as build-env`, which specifies our first base image with a given name, and then inside of the second `FROM` the `COPY` line contains `--from=build-env`.
 We are telling Docker to use this as the source rather than our host machine.
+From this, we end up with a base image that only contains the necessities, nothing needed to build (even golang itself isn't included in the final result, thanks to the way golang produces binaries).

 There are more steps we can take to optimize things, but these are good first steps, and will hopefully lay a good foundation.